richlaconte/SHSP-Fix-WhiteSpace-Pre-Wrap/README.md

 Script to run in console of SharpSpring emails that are rendering strangely due to the "whiteSpace: pre-wrap" style being added to spans.

 <h3>The problem:</h3>
-<p>For unknown reasons spans in SharpSpring emails sometimes end up with style="white-space: pre-wrap" applied to them causing errors in some very specific versions of outlook (mostly web mail).</p>
+<p>For unknown reasons spans in SharpSpring emails sometimes end up with style="white-space: pre-wrap" applied to them causing errors in some very specific versions of outlook (mostly web mail).
+This results in indentations after the first word of a line/paragraph.</p>

-<span style="whiteSpace: pre-wrap">This is an example.</span>
+<h4>What it looks like:</h4>
+<p>This</p>
+<p>is a test.</p>

 <h3>How to use:</h3>
 <ol>